Valerie Jackson: Early life

 Jackson was born to Charles and Cora Ruth Richardson, and grew up in Richmond, Virginia.
 In 1963 she was one of the first black students admitted into her high school, from which she graduated in 1967.
 She went on to major in business management at Virginia Commonwealth University (BBA 1971), and continued her studies at the Wharton School at the University of Pennsylvania (MBA 1973).

 First Lady

 Richardson first met Maynard Jackson, at that time the first black mayor of Atlanta, in 1976 at a party hosted by singer Roberta Flack.
-They were married in 1977, and she became stepmother to his three children from his previous marriage, later giving birth to two girls of their own, Valerie Amanda and Alexandra.
+They were married in 1977, and she became stepmother to his three children from his previous marriage, later giving birth to two girls of their own.
 During her husband's tenure as mayor, she served as advisor to the city's economic development program, bringing to Atlanta such national and international events as the 1988 Democratic National Convention and the 1996 Summer Olympics.